git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 * **Session** - Selects the Session mode to start, stop and record clips.
 Session can be flipped if Session button is pressed twice.
 * **Note** - Selects the Note play mode for playing notes in different scales.
 If pressed again it activates the Drum mode for playing and sequencing drum instruments.
 * **Shift+Note** - Activates the Sequencer mode.
 If pressed again it activates the Raindrop sequencer.
 * **Device** - Selects the Device mode to change the Parameters of the currently selected device.
 If pressed again it opens the browser for preset selection mode.
-A device needs to be selected.
+If no device is selected the browser is opened to insert a device.
 * **Shift+Device** - Opens the device browser to add a device after the currently selected one
 * **User** - Currently not used.